World’s largest virtual agentic engineering & quality conference

 Test management is the operational backbone of software quality.
 The fundamentals are straightforward: plan, organize, execute, monitor, and report.
 The discipline is in doing each consistently, adapting when reality diverges from the plan, and closing the feedback loop so every cycle performs better than the last.

-Start with one concrete step this week.
-If you do not yet have a centralized repository, move your cases into the TestMu AI Test Manager and link them to requirements as you import.
-If you already have a tool but no live RTM, build the requirements traceability matrix first; coverage gaps become visible the moment a requirement changes.
-If your suite is stable but slow, parallelize regression on HyperExecute and let KaneAI generate the next cycle of cases from your requirements.
+If you already have a tool but no live RTM, build the requirements traceability matrix first, because coverage gaps become visible the moment a requirement changes.
+If your suite is stable but slow, parallelize regression on HyperExecute and let KaneAI generate the next cycle of cases.

 Read the Test Manager documentation to set up your first run with traceability and reporting in under twenty minutes, or jump straight to test case management to design cases that actually generate the evidence release decisions depend on.